By Apryl Motley - Technical Writer & Communications Lead, Internet2 Trust and Identity/NET+ Service

 Best IAM Advice You Ever Received (& from where): “One of the greatest security threats facing our institutions is the threat of security getting in the way of the institution.”
 (Paraphrased from Tom Barton at the University of Chicago)

-Meet Tom and 20+ other speakers at InCommon BaseCAMP 2022 when you register today!
+Meet Tom and 20+ other speakers at InCommon BaseCAMP 2022!